 Answer: Learn how you can promote your business by becoming an event sponsor.
 Learn more about sponsorship.

 Answer: The annual Christmas Parade has been held in Concord for over 90 years!
-While the City provides support for the parade, it is hosted by the City of Concord.
-Contact Cabarrus Events Association for more information.
+Previously hosted by a volunteer organization, in 2022, the City of Concord Parks & Recreation Department took over the management of the parade.

 Answer: Lansing Melbourne Group (LMG) is developing the Novi Rise, Novi Lofts, and Novi Flats projects downtown (~300 new apartment units and ~15,000 SF of new commercial space).
 LMG is active across the region and also developing projects in downtown Kannapolis and Gastonia.